tc39/proposal-weakrefs/README.md

 Important logic should not be placed in the code path of a finalizer.
 Doing so could create user-facing issues triggered by memory management bugs, or even differences between JavaScript garbage collector implementations.
 For example, if data is saved persistently solely from a finalizer, then a bug which accidentally keeps an additional reference around could lead to data loss.

 For this reason, the [W3C TAG Design Principles](https://w3ctag.github.io/design-principles/#js-gc) recommend against creating APIs that expose garbage collection.
-It's best if `WeakRef`s and `FinalizationRegistry`s are used as a way to avoid excess memory usage, or as a backstop against certain bugs, rather than as a normal way to clean up external resources or observe what's allocated.
+It's best if `WeakRef` objects and `FinalizationRegistry` objects are used as a way to avoid excess memory usage, or as a backstop against certain bugs, rather than as a normal way to clean up external resources or observe what's allocated.

 ## Weak references